-I'm an associate professor at the University of Milan (Statale).
-I work in the field of mathematical physics.
+I'm a professor of mathematical physics at the University of Milan (Statale).

 The focus of my work is on the mathematically rigorous derivation of effective theories for quantum many-body systems.
 Examples are the Gross-Pitaevskii and Bogoliubov theories of Bose-Einstein condensates, Hartree-Fock theory for fermionic many-body systems, spin wave theory for the ferromagnetic Heisenberg model, and the random phase approximation describing emergent bosonic excitations in the Fermi gas.